-- enabling communications (Slack channels, mailing lists), - arranging and hosting meetings, - seeking Rubin expertise on technical issues that may arise, - · providing tutorials for the Committee regarding new features, - developing an on-line portal for comments from the community, - organizing surveys or polls for community feedback at the request of the Committee, - and suggesting timely topics for the Committee's consideration.
+- enabling communications (Slack channels, mailing lists), - arranging and hosting meetings, - seeking Rubin expertise on technical issues that may arise, - providing tutorials for the Committee regarding new features, - developing an on-line portal for comments from the community (although this might be in a form of a dedicated area within the Rubin Community Forum), - organizing surveys or polls for community feedback at the request of the Committee, - and suggesting timely topics for the Committee's consideration.

-The CET will also guide Users Committee members to participate in User Acceptance Testing activities.
-Travel funding for 12 people in support of at least one of the two yearly meetings being face-to-face are included in the non-labor costs of the Community Engagement Team.
+Travel funding for 12 people in support of at least one of the two yearly meetings being faceto-face are included in the non-labor costs of the Community Science team.
+When a meeting takes place during the Rubin PCW, the funding covers the entire duration of the PCW.
 Virtual attendance will be an option for all meetings.
 While service on the Users Committee is not currently a paid position, the work done on the Committee is a vital and significant contribution to the operations of Rubin Observatory, and will be recognized as such by the Rubin leadership.